clareaulab/clareau-lab-website-old/_members/josch-hsieh.md

 ---
 name: Josch Hsieh
 image: images/people/josch-hsieh.png
+description: 2023-2024
-role: phd
+role: alum
 links:
+	papers: yu-hsin
 ---

 ### About
-Yu-Hsin (Josch) is an exchange PhD student in the Lareau Lab.
+Yu-Hsin (Josch) was an exchange PhD student in the Lareau Lab.
 At his home institute, [Leif Ludwig Lab](https://www.mdc-berlin.de/ludwig) in the Berlin Institute of Health, he is involved in collaborative work with Caleb to investigate the immune landscape of patients with mitochondrial disease